Zach Gowen: Ring of Honor (2006, 2008, 2010)

 Gowen made his Ring of Honor (ROH) debut on October 7, 2006, losing to Delirious in a singles match.
-Gowen would later return to ROH on February 22, 2008 in Deer Park, New York, immediately aligning himself with The Age of the Fall.
+Gowen would later return to ROH on February 22, 2008, in Deer Park, New York, immediately aligning himself with The Age of the Fall.
 On November 12, 2010, he appeared at an ROH show in Detroit, where he was announced as the newest member of Truth Martini's House of Truth faction.
 He teamed with ROH World Champion Roderick Strong and Michael Elgin in a loss to the Briscoe Brothers and Christopher Daniels.
 After a tag team loss to Grizzly Redwood and Bobby Dempsey at the following day's event in Toronto, Elgin and Martini turned on Gowen and kicked him out of the House of Truth.

 Juggalo Championship Wrestling (2007–2008; 2011–present)

 Gowen debuted in Juggalo Championship Wrestling as a part of their 2007 internet wrestling show SlamTV!.
 Initially a villain, his hard work ethic and wrestling abilities earned him the respect of the juggalo audience, per storyline.
 Following a failed attempt to win the JCW Heavyweight Championship from then-champion Trent Acid, Gowen formed the tag team Pimp & Gimp Connection with Human Tornado.
 The team made an immediate impact and earned themselves a spot in the 8 Team Tag-Team Elimination match for the JCW Tag Team Championship at Bloodymania.
 They failed to capture the championship after Gowen was eliminated by Doug Basham.

-In the following season, Zach formed a tag team with Conrad Kennedy to compete in the JCW Tag Team Tournament for the vacant championship.
+In the following season, Gowen formed a tag team with Conrad Kennedy to compete in the JCW Tag Team Tournament for the vacant championship.
 Tornado, though, saw villainous manager Scott D'Amore leaving Kennedy's dressing room and grew suspicious.
 Two weeks later, Kennedy attacked Gowen after the team lost their match against The Bloody Brothers.
 Human Tornado ran into the ring to save Gowen, forcing Kennedy to retreat to the stage, where Scott D'Amore met with him.
 The following week, a match was set for Bloodymania II between Pimp & Gimp Connection and Conrad Kennedy with a mystery partner.
 The match, however, was scrapped after Gowen legitimately no-showed the event.

-Zach returned to the company on March 23, 2011, where he defeated Jimmy Jacobs.
+Gowen returned to the company on March 23, 2011, where he defeated Jimmy Jacobs.
 He formed a tag team at Up in Smoke with U-Gene, who believed that he could be Gowen's second leg.
 Though U-Gene cost his team the match by distracting the referee, Gowen forgave him and announced that the team would wrestle again at the next event.
 On July 28, Gowen and U-Gene defeated the Ring Rydas to win the JCW Tag Team Championship.
 However, Gowen forfeited the championship after realizing that U-Gene cheated to win, causing U-Gene to attack him and disband the team.
 Both men wrestled each other at Bloodymania 5, with Gowen emerging victorious after U-Gene was caught cheating again.